-The Notice of Motion presented at the Ordinary Council Meeting on 13 March is an act of tabling the Motion to be voted on at the next Ordinary Council Meeting on 11 April.
+The Notice of Motion presented at Ordinary Council Meeting on 13 March by Cr Eiby is an act of tabling the Motion to be voted on at the next Ordinary Council Meeting on 11 April.
 As such, the Motion is yet to be voted on, and subsequently actioned.

-This Motion is as per clause 5.3 of the Shire of Manjimup Standing Orders Local Law 2013, and in keeping with the Local Government Act 1995 and associated Regulations.
+This Motion is as per clause 5.3 of the Shire of Manjimup Standing Orders Local Law 2013, and in keeping with the Local Government Act 1995 and associated regulations.

-The project works are currently continuing as planned.
-Between the aforementioned Ordinary Council Meeting dates, procurement and on ground works have been undertaken as scheduled.
+The project works are continuing as planned.
+Between the aforementioned Ordinary Council Meeting dates, procurement and on ground works is/has been undertaken as scheduled.